EUWVeNoM/EUWVeNoM.github.io/_hackmurerie/Enum4Linux-Creds.md

 ---
 description: |
-  Enum4Linux est un outil permettant d'énumérer des informations à partir de systèmes Windows et Samba, en utilisant un certain nombre de techniques différentes.
-La commande suivante tente d'énumérer des informations à partir d'identifiants de connexion valides.
+  Enum4Linux is a tool for enumerating information from Windows and Samba systems, using a number of different techniques.
+The following command will attempt to enumerate information provided valid login credentials.

   Command Reference:

-  	Target IP: <IP>
+  	Target IP: 10.10.10.1

-  	Username: <user>
+  	Username: john

-  	Password: <passwd>
+  	Password: password123

 command: |
-  enum4linux -u <user> -p <passwd> -a <IP>
+  enum4linux -u john -p password123 -a 10.10.10.1
 items:
   - Username
   - Password